luposlip/nd-db/README.md

 to another folder.
 You do that by using the parameter `:index-folder` to the `db` function.

-If for some reason you don't want to persist the index - e.g. there's no storage attached to a docker container or serverless system - you can inhibit the persistance by setting param `:index-persist?` to `false`.
+If for some reason you don't want to persist the index - e.g. there's no storage attached to a docker container or serverless system - you can inhibit the persistence by setting param `:index-persist?` to `false`.

 For more information on these and other parameters, see the source code for the `db` function in the